wassname/attentive-neural-processes/readme.md

 Compare this to a quick LSTM baseline below, which didn't predict this divergance from the pattern.
 (Bear in mind that I didn't tweak this model as much).
 The uncertainty and prediction are also less smooth and the log probability is lower.

+An LSTM with an encoder style similar to ANP's:

 ![](docs/lstm_with_context.png)

+and a normal LSTM:

 ![](docs/lstm_baseline.png)